 Judi Dench’s performance combined with excellent make-up also help to make this a very effective film.
 We see an increasingly frail and vulnerable human succumbing to senescence.
 Queen Victoria regrets her longevity, which she perceives as a curse.
 I wonder whether Queen Elizabeth feels the same.

 Victoria and Abdul is out in cinemas across the UK on Friday, September 15th.
-This is a dirty film delight, which should not be missed by both monarchists and republicans (like myself).
+Not to be missed by both monarchists and republicans alike (I belong to the latter category).
+On Netflix on January 21st, 2023.
+Also available on other platforms.